Sheep Grassland Management

 Crosby Cleland, Saintfield, Co.
 Down

 Crosby runs a flock of 800 ewes with Lleyn and Aberfield as the two main maternal sires to produce his own replacements.
 Lambing takes place during March.
 Crosby is a member of the Strangford Down lamb group which sells lambs to Linden Foods.
 Benchmarking is used to record and monitor performance.
 Crosby rotationally grazes mobs of about 100 ewes through 2 acre paddocks, moving groups every 2-3 days.
 A platemeter is used to measure grass covers with a target entry cover of 2700kgDM/ha and exit cover target of 1700kgDM/ha.
+He has used a lot of data passed back to him and data recording on the farm to improve flock performance and has also helped to make buying on records very influential to a lot of people.

 John Martin, Greyabbey, Co.
 Down